Developing a Competency Model – The Basic Elements and Steps

 • working to resolve disagreements, attempting to persuade others and reach agreements;

-• abiding by and supporting group decisions; and
+• abiding by and supporting group decisions;

 • facilitating team interaction and maintaining focus on group goals.

 • Descriptions of activities or behavior associated with each competency.
-For example, the following behaviors could be associated with the competency "Teamwork":
+Example behaviors for 'Teamwork':

-• handling differences in work styles effectively when working with coworkers,
+• handling differences in work styles effectively when working with coworkers;

-• capitalizing on strengths of others on a team to get work done,
+• capitalizing on strengths of others on a team to get work done;

-• anticipating potential conflicts and addressing them directly and effectively,
+• anticipating potential conflicts and addressing them directly and effectively;

 • demonstrating a personal commitment to group goals.